waleediqbal411/waleediqbal411.github.io/_pages/about.md

 # News

+## October 2020
+* Paper accepted on Frontiers in Big Data: "Securing Machine Learning (ML) in the Cloud: A Systematic Review of Cloud ML Security".

 ## August 2020
 * Paper accepted in IEEE Trasactions on Artificial Intelligence: ["Leveraging Data Science To Combat COVID-19: A Comprehensive Review"](https://www.techrxiv.org/articles/Leveraging_Data_Science_To_Combat_COVID-19_A_Comprehensive_Review/12212516/files/22459823.pdf).
 * Paper submitted in IEEE/ACM ASONAM-2020: "A First Look at COVID-19 Messages on WhatsApp in Pakistan".